pmcharrison/psychTestR/README.md

 - Scales well to hundreds of concurrent users
 - Compatible with all major operating systems (Windows, Mac, Linux)
 - Easy to modularise and share your designs with other researchers
+- Provides automated testing utilities to ensure that your implementations are production-ready

 ## Documentation